colinf/modal-vue/README.md

 ## usage

-Let's start with a quick example extracted from the `<template>` tag of a component which uses modal-vue.
+Let's start with a quick example extracted from the `<template>` tag of a component that uses modal-vue.
 Maybe that's all you need! but see below for full details of all options.

 ```vue
 <modal :showModal="showSourceDialog" :closeAction="closeSourceDialog">